 Okay… that was pretty lame.
 Besides, not every venue has a roof (hello, rooftop gardens).
-But picking the venue for your engagement party is the step that sets the stage for the feel of your party.
+But picking the venue for your engagement party sets the stage for the feel of your party.
 We strongly suggest opting for a low-cost spot to save as much as possible for the wedding, so a friend’s home or backyard, local park or favorite restaurant are all great options.
 Choosing to go all out?
 The sky is the limit, so more power to you.

 What’s the Décor Plan?

 Let me say this plain and simple – your life does not have to look like a Pinterest board 24/7.
 We all love Pinterest, but those highly decorated scenes cost money, and you would way rather have a Pinterest-worthy wedding.
 If you have the means, or someone planning the event for you who WANTS to go all out, enjoy it, but adding some simple, personal touches is really all you need.
 After all, the only thing people want to see is you, your fiancé, and that sparkle on your hand.
 Aaand maybe some photos of the proposal if you have them.

 Who Makes the List?

 The guest list for the engagement party should be significantly smaller than the wedding list, but remember that you don’t want to invite anyone to the party that won’t get a wedding invite – unless you’re eloping and want the engagement party to bring together everyone you would have invited to a bigger wedding.
 Focus on bringing together the key family members and friends who will be a part of your engagement process, such as bridal party members, parents, and that aunt who wants to help with everything.